Skip to the content.

 This page is available at: https://felipenmartins.github.io/Robotics-Simulation-Labs/

-Templates and solutions are presented in Python 3.
+Templates and solutions are presented for some labs, always in Python 3 (or MicroPython, for HIL).

 How to use

-The simulation labs are presented as a series of tutorials, including references to the official Webots tutorials.
+The Robotics Simulation Labs are presented as a series of tutorials, including references to the official Webots tutorials, when relevant.
 The Labs are intended to be followed in sequence, starting from the first one.

 Accompanying Jupyter Notebooks

-Extra explanation on how to implement Python code for some of the labs is available as Jupyter Notebooks.
-You can run the notebooks without the need of installing Webots to practice the corresponding concepts.
-The notebooks can be useful for understanding the fundamentals, especially because they allow step-by-step execution of the implemented functions.
-For now, the notebooks available are:
+Brief explanation of some concepts related to the labs, including how to implement them in Python, is available as Jupyter Notebooks.
+You can run the notebooks without the need of installing Webots.
+They are useful for understanding the fundamentals, especially because they allow step-by-step execution of the implemented functions.

 Content